Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter5-what-you-can-do.md

 Without skilled developers the project will be dead in short time, because it will be abandoned and you don't want that.
 People with skills are required to lead it and plan what to do, but also to mentor new people and simplify the onboarding.
 The development area usually has a very high learning curve to contribute and it is important to have a balanced way to access it.

-Also some projects have a different team called Infra or infrastructure or Meta and this role is to keep moving on the official websites and the various tools used by the project from the ticket system to the git instance.
+Also some projects have a different team called Infra/infrastructure/Meta/SysAdmin, the purpose is to keep moving on the official websites and the various tools used by the project from the ticket system to the git instance.
 They can be developers that create a new theme or specific needs or sysadmin that keep the server safe and updated.
+To get the best from your users is important to offer the best tools, this means that they don't need to be at 100% FOSS projects.
+Well it will be better but sometimes you cannot do everything in this way, maybe in the future your needs can be inspiring for something new or create new opportunities.
+It is important just to focus on priorities, it is more important the tool or your main project in that moment?
+I ask this because often focusing on new tools or develop it is thrilling for contributors but create issues on maintain them or keep focusing on the goals of the real project.

 # Conclusion

+The last mention of this chapter is how this activities fit in the structure of the community accountability.
+Basically every activity or community has various role levels: Leaders, Maintainers/Commiters, Contributors.
+Those helps on evolving the community and giving different tasks but at the end is always a volunteer, it is just a volunteer with more skills that got this role maybe for experience or necessity.
+In Open Source the **meritocracy** is always a rule (always in projects where there is no business), where the experience is knowledge/facts based and not financially.

 Open source involves a lot of areas where you can find a home for your interests and people like you.
-Just pick what you prefer and start to go deep and discover how it really works.
-The usual excuse I have not idea about what to do is only a bad excuse after reading this chapter.
+The homework that i can give to you is think what do you like most, what will be the first area and the last one that you want to do in your journey.
+After this is time to how it really works.